-As our campus buildings begin to open for the fall semester, we would like to highlight some of the changes that have been made to on-campus dining to help mitigate the spread of COVID-19.
+As we start the fall semester, we would like to highlight some of the changes that have been made to on-campus dining to help mitigate the spread of COVID-19.

 While the weather is nice, we strongly encourage you to go to the park or other outside areas to eat.
 If you live on campus, consider taking your food back to your room.
-Seating in the cafés will be limited, and much of the seating has been removed.
-Community members should refrain from eating in their classroom.
-It is also important to handle your face covering appropriately before and after eating.
+Seating in the cafés will be limited.

 We encourage all community members to take advantage of mobile ordering, where you can place your order ahead of time and pick it up at a location outside of the café service and payment lines.
 In order to do this, download the Transact Mobile Ordering app from Google play or the App Store.
 Once you download the app, select "SAIC Mobile Ordering" and sign in with your SAIC email address.
 The app takes both ARTICard payment (e.g., your meal plan) and credit cards.
 We encourage everyone to use the mobile ordering option whenever possible.